Deities According to Function

 Meditational Deities (yi dam) and Wisdom Deities (ye she pa'i lha) are synonymous in Buddhist Tantra.
 A 'wisdom deity' means a deity form that represents or is an emanation of perfect and complete enlightenment.
 However, there is a second meaning for the phrase 'wisdom deity' although spelled differently in the Tibetan language - sherab kyi lha.
 In the English language the two similar but different words 'ye she' and 'she rab' are often simply translated as 'wisdom.'

-There is a sub-category of Meditational Deities called Wisdom Deities, or to be more precise wisdom 'producing' or wisdom 'generating' Deities.
+There is a sub-category of Meditational Deities called Wisdom Deities, or to be more precise wisdom 'increasing,' 'producing' or wisdom 'generating' Deities.
 These forms have the specific function of increasing intelligence, memory, eloquence, writing skills, poetry, song, education, knowledge and most importantly wisdom (shes rab) leading to pristine awareness (ye she) and enlightenment - as defined in Buddhist philosophy.
 This category of deity is commonly referred to as Wisdom Deities despite having the same name used for the larger category of Buddhist Tantric Deities.
 It can however be said that all Wisdom 'producing' Deities are Wisdom Deities (ye shes pa'i lha) but not all Wisdom Deities have the same specific function of Wisdom 'producing' Deities (she rab kyi lha).

 The total number of deities in the Wisdom Deity category that have a unique identity, or are their own entity (rather than existing as an emanation) is quite small compared to most other sub-categories of Meditational Deities.
 However, the number of possible variations in bodily form, colour and mood are many.
 The two most commonly known Meditational Deities that belong to this sub-category of Wisdom Deity are Manjushri and Sarasvati.
 Both Manjushri and Sarasvati have dozens of different forms, colours, body configurations and mood.
 Manjushri is often referred to as a bodhisattva which is true when he is representing a dialogue, narrative, or Sutra from the Buddhist Mahayana system, or visually depicted in the group of the Eight Great Bodhisattvas accompanying Amitabha or Shakyamuni Buddha.